Traian Herseni: Imprisonment, marginalization, recovery

-Herseni's name was published on a list of 65 former dignitaries indicted by the Nicolae Rădescu government as responsible for "bringing disaster upon the country".
-He was subsequently arrested on January 29, 1945, but released a while after.
+Herseni's name was published on a list of 65 former dignitaries indicted by the Rădescu government as responsible for "bringing disaster upon the country".
+He was subsequently re-arrested on January 29, 1945, but released a while after.
 Expelled from his Cluj University chair in July 1945, he managed to publish one more brochure, with Editura Clujana of Bucharest: Originile sociologiei ("The Origins of Sociology").
 Herseni's sister died of cancer that same year, leaving Herseni's nephews with almost no means to support themselves.
 Herseni himself was reportedly still working at the Hygiene and Public Health Institute in early 1946.
 This caught the eye of a National Liberal minister, Mihail Romaniceanu, who asked his colleagues to explain why a "prominent Guardist" was still eligible for such offices, whereas lesser ones were being purged.

-Finally rearrested on May 4, 1951, Herseni was tried for his role in the National Legionary administration, with Vianu showing up to defend him as a character witness.
-Sentenced to four years in prison, he did time in Jilava and Aiud, before being released on September 29, 1955.
+Again arrested on May 4, 1951, Herseni was tried for his role in the National Legionary administration, with Vianu showing up to defend him as a character witness.
+Sentenced to four years in prison, he did time in Jilava and Aiud penitentiaries, before being released on September 29, 1955.
 He still remained under an interdiction to publish and was entirely marginalized in society, turning to ghostwriting for more politically suitable scholars.
 His old political enemy, Ralea, decided to include Herseni on his research team at the Romanian Academy's new Psychology Institute from 1956.
-He was also made its regional director, and had a similar office at the Anthropological Center (both 1958).
-Herseni was undergoing a slow rehabilitation, possibly facilitated by Communist Party activist Miron Constantinescu.
+Securitate sources report that he was the person actually in charge of that foundation, since Ralea would only appear there for a couple of hours per week.
+Herseni was officially only a regional director, and had a similar office at the Anthropological Center (both 1958).
+He was undergoing a slow rehabilitation, possibly facilitated by Communist Party activist Miron Constantinescu.
 A former Gustian, turned Marxist-Leninist doctrinaire, Constantinescu had assigned himself the task of selectively reconsidering "reactionary" sociology.
 Constantinescu maintained contacts with Herseni, Stahl, Vlădescu-Răcoasa and Teodor Bugnariu, and prepared himself for the revival of the sociological school, with inputs from Marxist sociology.